If you’re here, I assume you’re either planning a couples road trip with your significant other or you’re already on one.

 Don’t let boredom set in!

 It’s certainly not something you want when you’re taking a road trip with your significant other.
-Thankfully, there are numerous fun things for couples to do on a road trip!
+Thankfully, there are numerous fun things to do on a road trip for you to choose from!

 Listen to a Playlist